Inder-pal-singh/phonepe_gateway/README.md

 5. **Export Router:**
    - The router is exported so that it can be used in other parts of the application.

-The code appears to handle two different use cases.
-The first route ("https://api.phonepe.com/apis/hermes/pg/v1/pay") is probably responsible for initiating a payment request with the PhonePe payment gateway and forwarding the response back to the client.
+The code handles two different use cases.
+The first route ("https://api.phonepe.com/apis/hermes/pg/v1/pay") is  responsible for initiating a payment request with the PhonePe payment gateway and forwarding the response back to the client.
 The second route ("/view") is generating an HTML content with JavaScript to communicate with a Flutter app through a 'Toaster' JavaScript channel.

-Overall, this code snippet represents the server-side logic for interacting with the PhonePe payment gateway and establishing communication with a Flutter app.
-However, the Flutter app's code (especially the JavaScript part that listens to the 'Toaster' channel) is not provided here, so the full integration details are not available.

-I apologize for the confusion.
-Unfortunately, I can only provide explanations for the code you have shared.
-As an AI language model, I don't have access to external servers or databases to execute actual code.
-However, I can still provide a detailed explanation of the code you shared:

 ```javascript
 const express = require('express');